Foldable Smartphones are Changing the Shape of the Mobile Web Design

 Foldable phones are going to be commonplace before you know it.
-But what are they, what can they offer that regular phones currently don’t, and how will they impact how we consume and design websites?
+But what are they, what can they offer that regular phones currently don’t, and how will they impact how we consume content and build apps or website design?

 What is a foldable smartphone?